Assessing the Most Vulnerable Subgroup to Type II Diabetes Associated with Statin Usage: Evidence from Electronic Health Record Data: Data description and model setup

-Note that while rs12916-T is sometimes used as an instrumental variable in Mendelian Randomization analyses \citep{wurtz2016metabolomic}, we use rs12916-T as a surrogate treatment variable, instead of an instrumental variable.
-Our study design is thus different from Mendelian randomization (MR) \citep{kang2016instrumental,windmeijer2019use}.
-Furthermore, because MR often assumes that the causal direction between two traits is known as a priori \citep{xue2020inferring} and our data do not provide the temporal order between stain use and T2D onset, the causal direction for MR analyses can not be specified and MR is not suitable in our case study.

-The outcome of interest is T2D status.
+Our outcome of interest is T2D status.
 We defer the technical details on defining T2D status from EHR data to Section \ref{Sec:data-description}.
-Considering that the existing literature \citep{mora2010statins,waters2013cardiovascular} has suggested that the treatment effect of statin use on T2D risk could be heterogeneous, we conduct subgroup analyses to investigate the heterogeneous treatment effect.
-Inspired by the study designs in \cite{mora2010statins} and \cite{waters2013cardiovascular} where the authors divide patient population based on gender in the former and the number of T2D baseline risk factors in the latter, we divide our PHS study cohorts into six subgroups based on gender and baseline T2D genetic risk profiles to conduct subgroup analyses.
-The T2D genetic risk is measured by the number of copies of T2D risk allele of variants rs35011184-A and rs1800961-T each subject has.
-The more T2D risk alleles the subject has, the higher baseline T2D risk the subject bears \citep{lango2008assessing}.
+Given that the existing literature \citep{mora2010statins,waters2013cardiovascular} has suggested that the treatment effect of statin usage on T2D risk could be heterogeneous, we conduct subgroup analysis to investigate the causal effect of T2D associated with statin usage in subgroups and the most vulnerable one in particular.
+Inspired by the study designs in \cite{mora2010statins} and \cite{waters2013cardiovascular} in which patient population is divided based on sex in the former and the number of T2D baseline risk factors in the latter, we divide our PHS study cohorts into six pre-defined candidate subgroups based on sex and baseline T2D genetic risk profiles.
+The baseline T2D genetic risk is measured by the number of copies of T2D risk allele of variants rs35011184-A and rs1800961-T each subject has.
+The more T2D risk alleles the subject has, the higher baseline genetic T2D risk the subject bears \citep{lango2008assessing}.
 We define ``low-risk" as the total number of alleles $=0$, ``mid-risk" as the total number of alleles $=1$, and ``high-risk" as the total number of alleles $\geq 2$.
 The six subgroups are thereby divided as (1) high-risk female; (2) mid-risk female; (3) low-risk female; (4) high-risk male; (5) mid-risk male, and (6) low-risk male.